ashish0kumar/Minimalist-C/x11_gui/README.md

-# Simple X11 GUI Window in C
+# Minimalist X11 GUI Window in C

 This project demonstrates how to create a simple graphical window using the X11 library on Linux.
 It opens a basic GUI window and displays a string using the X11 API.